DRH Covered Call Strategy

 What is a covered call on DRH?

 A covered call on DRH is the covered call strategy applied to DRH (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With DRH stock trading near $10.27, the strikes shown on this page are snapped to the nearest listed DRH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DRH stock at $12.34 on the most recent close, the strikes shown on this page are snapped to the nearest listed DRH chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are DRH covered call max profit and max loss calculated?